hallon-heyman/katacoda-scenarios/hallon123/finish.md

 This tutorial was brought to you by Hugo Heyman (hallon-heyman) and August Jönsson (Augustjon)

 ps.
-Did you notice the easter egg?
+Did you notice the easter egg? (hint: inspect the password closely)